 Tardies: Classroom instruction is key to student success.
 As such, students are expected to be in their assigned classes at the start of each period.
-Students who fail to be in their assigned classroom at the sound of the bell must report directly to class.
+Students who fail to be in their assigned classroom at the sound of the bell must get a pass from a staff member.
 Students who appear for class more than 15 minutes late without a pass are to receive a discipline referral for skipping.
-Below are the consequences that will be administered to students who are late to individual classes:
+Below are the consequences that will be assigned to students who are late (tardies are cumulative, not per class):